shubhamshubh/DisasQA/README.md

 - Also, it has a feature of security warning which will tell us about any predicted natural disaster.
 - This will help in getting people know more about Natural Disasters and also shring of knowledge about them.
 - And by the medium of blog views of anyone can be expressed in the community.
-- I will use HTML, CSS and Javascript for frontend development of this Web-App and Node.js and MySQL or MongoDB for backend purpose.
+- I will use HTML, CSS and Javascript for frontend development of this Web-App and Node.js and MySQL for backend purpose.
 - I will add basic functions like adding a question and adding an answer to a existing question.
 - Blogs will have a separate section.
 - Each user will have his/her own id and password and there will be no anonynimity.